-The 9th annual Napa Valley Film Festival (NVFF), scheduled to take place Nov.
-13-17 has announced its narrative and documentary feature film lineups in core competitions.
+The 9th annual Napa Valley Film Festival Nov.
+13-17 has announced its narrative and documentary feature film line-ups.

 Meadowood Napa Valley will present the winning directors of the Best Narrative and Best Documentary Feature in competition with a $10,000 cash prize at the festival’s Awards Presentation & Reception on Saturday, Nov.
 16.